kevoreilly/CAPEv2/conf/readme.md

 ### Simplify your life

+* Community tag before module section means that module is done/maintained by community, not core dev.

 * Do NOT edit `<name>.conf.default` it will contain the same as repo config and in case if new field is added you don't need to update your config
 * Now you can use any of the following path to edit your configuration:
     * `<name>.conf`